hapax/hapax.github.io/assets/teaching.md

 by a factor of $4 = 2^2$, and place $4$ copies side by side, before adding to the $n = 1$ result.
-We can continue in this fashion, iteratively building up what is called the *blancmange function*, due to its resemblance to the jellied mounds of the French dessert.
+We can continue in this fashion, iteratively building up what is called the *blancmange function*, since it resembles the jellied mounds of the French dessert.

 #### Adding natural numbers <a id="sec-2-3" name="sec-2-3"></a>